Mahmoud-Matter/Electricity-Theft-Detection-Agent/README.md

 ## Overview

-A physics-inspired, machine learning-driven agent to detect electricity theft in low-voltage distribution grids.
-The system simulates realistic consumption, injects theft scenarios, and provides fully automated unsupervised anomaly detection—all visualized in an interactive dashboard.
+An autonomous electricity theft detection agent for low-voltage distribution grids.
+While synthetic consumption and theft scenarios are generated externally, the agent takes over to train models, detect anomalies, and manage alerts.
+It operates end-to-end—from unsupervised detection to case generation and automated reporting—visualized through an interactive dashboard.

 ## Features